THE ENTREPRENEURIAL SPIRIT OF GREEK CANADIANS

-John bought the LaSalle Hotel in the 1960s, where the LaSalle Mews is today at 303 Bagot St. The hotel had 40 rooms.
-They rented out the rooms for $7 CAD/night.
+John, George, and Peter bought the LaSalle Motel in the 1960s, where the Travelodge Motel is today at 2360 Princess St. The hotel had 40 rooms.
+They rented out the rooms for 7 CAD/night.
 In 1974 John and his brother renovated the hotel.
 They were working many, many hours: 12-15 hours a day, 7 days a week.
-This LaSalle Hotel was where the general assembly for the Greek Community was held in 1961, during which they decided to make an official community charter and purchase the church.
+The Travelodge Motel is still a very successful business to this day, home to the acclaimed Cavelier Dining Room.

 Ted Brousalis, the late husband of Maria Karis Brousalis, moved to Kingston and worked for the Karkoulis family.
 He had been working six or seven days a week, while learning English in a night school.
 When Ted came to Kingston, there was no liquor service in Ontario.
 As Maria puts it: this was before Kingston was a “wet” city.
 He went to Toronto for bar manager training.
 Afterwards, he worked at the LaSalle Hotel (owned by the Karkoulis family) as their bar manager.
 According to his daughter, Kristina, Ted was proud of that accomplishment, as he was one of the earliest people in Kingston to get the certification to do so.
 Afterwards, Ted Brousalis bought his first business – a take-out “burger and snack shop” – with a business partner.
 Kristina describes how Ted introduced Souvlaki to Kingston.